a-vandam/walmart-backend-palindrome-test/README.md

 ### Product-Search-Challenge ###
-This project was created to perform a tech interview for Walmart Back End's positions.
+This project was created to perform a tech interview for a back end position.
 To this date (17/3/2022) consists of:
     * Go 1.17.8
     * MongoDB Database (found here), provided by Walmart to be used as an example
     * MongoDB Client for connection to the DB.